 • being eaten by a giant fish in the Mediterranean sea,

-• saving himself from drowning by pulling on his own hair
+• saving himself from drowning by pulling himself up by his own hair

 • getting a wild wolf to pull his sleigh